Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 22 September 2025 12.27.31 UTC
+- WIB: Senin, 22 September 2025 13.40.08 UTC
-- WITA: Senin, 22 September 2025 13.27.31 UTC
+- WITA: Senin, 22 September 2025 14.40.08 UTC
-- WIT: Senin, 22 September 2025 14.27.31 UTC
+- WIT: Senin, 22 September 2025 15.40.08 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: technology
+Kategori: inspirational